I may earn a commission from the affiliate links on this site. Learn more›

 The final piece of this recording audio and video puzzle is the digital audio workstation: this piece of software captures the audio from your microphone and displays it on your computer, so you can edit it and save it to an audio file.

 My workstation of choice is Cubase.
 These types of software can get quite pricey, so often times you can purchase the introductory version of the software, capable of doing everything you will need without some of the professional features.

 It’s best to take it slow and really learn the concepts prior to jumping in.
-Here’s a video detailing how to record yourself in a digital audio workstation.
+Read my guide on how to make a drum cover here.

 Being A Drummer On Instagram